-Further improving on their use of modern technology, New Balance in 2013 introduced Fresh Foam in their shoe materials and is now widely used in their newer designs including the new version of the New Balance 530.
+Further improving on their use of modern technology, New Balance in 2013 introduced Fresh Foam in their shoe materials and is now widely used in their newer designs including the latest versions of the NB 530.

-Since its reintroduction, variations in the New Balance 530 line have been released in recent years that include New Balance 530 Suede, New Balance 530, New Balance Running, New Balance Textile, New Balance Re-engineered, New Balance Canvas Wax, New Balance Vazee, and New Balance Deconstructed.
+Since its reintroduction, variations in the New Balance 530 line have been released in recent years that include New Balance 530 Suede, New Balance 530 Summer Waves, New Balance 530 Running, New Balance 530 Leather Textile, New Balance 530 Re-Engineered, New Balance 530 Canvas Wax, New Balance 530 Vazee, and New Balance 530 Deconstructed.

-- American professional baseball player Evan Longoria has been a regular user and erstwhile endorser of the classic New Balance 530.
+- American professional baseball player Evan Longoria has been a regular user and endorser of the classic men’s New Balance 530.

-- Other celebrities caught wearing New Balance 530s and other shoes of the brand include Ashley Tisdale, Adam Levine, Ben Affleck, Kendrick Lamar and even musician-turned-shoe designer Kanye West.
+- Other celebrities spotted wearing the New Balance 530s, and other shoes of the brand include Ashley Tisdale, Adam Levine, Ben Affleck, Kendrick Lamar and even musician-turned-shoe designer Kanye West.